unixwzrd/text-generation-webui-macos/README.md

 I will be updating this README file with new information specifically regarding macOS and Apple Silicon.

-I would like to work closely with the oobaboogs team and try to implement simkilar solutions so the web UI can have a similar look and feel.
+I would like to work closely with the oobabooga team and try to implement similar solutions so the web UI can have a similar look and feel.

 Maintaining and improving support for macOS and Apple Silicon in this project has required significant research, debugging, and development effort.
 If you find my contributions helpful and want to show your appreciation, you can Buy Me a Coffee, sponsor this project, or consider me for job opportunities.